xn3e45/Edie-Homepage/README.md

 Introduce your projects by taking a screenshot or a gif.
 Try to tell visitors a story about your project by answering:

 - Where can I see your demo?
+   - My website, I've left the link below
 - What was your experience?
+   - Very long but worth it.
 - What have you learned/improved?
+   - I learned to use selectors for repetitiveness.
 - Your wisdom? :)
+   - Practice, practice, and practice some more.
 ### Built With

 <!-- This section should list any major frameworks that you built your project using.
 Here are a few examples.-->